 While members of the genus Anoxypristis are usually smooth-skinned, those of Pristis have a sandpaper-like skin texture owing to numerous dermal denticles embedded in the skin.

 The most prominent part of their body, the rostrum or snout, is shaped like a saw.
 It is edged by a row of teeth called the rostral teeth (14 to 37 on each side).
-These teeth are not a part of the true dentition but are modified dermal denticles.
+Unlike bony teeth embedded in the jaws, the rostral teeth are modified dermal denticles.

 The rostrum measures about one-quarter to one-third of their total body length and is simply an extension of the skull.